guolingbing/guolingbing.github.io/_pages/about.md

 {% endif %}
 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

-Hi, I am Lingbing, currently an associate researcher at College of Intelligence and Computing, Tianjin University.
-My research focues on knowledge graph, generative models, LLMs, and their integration.
-If you are interested in my field of work, please feel free to contact me!
+Hi, I’m Lingbing, currently an associate researcher at College of Intelligence and Computing, Tianjin University.
+My research focuses on knowledge graphs, generative models, LLMs, and their integration.
+If you’re interested in my work, feel free to contact me!

 # 📝 Publications